Skip to content

 Diet

-- Prey size: No larger than 1.5x the width of the snake or 10% of its body weight.
+- Prey size: No larger than the space between the eyes.

 Feeding Frequency